Sriramnat100/PlutoCoin/README.md

 check if compiled correctly with finishing the compiling with ls, and see if "plutocoin-qt" has been added run the wallet with ./plutocoin-qt

+Have basic node setup, but will invest in a full time node for full release